 Although much of Nissan's production happens at factories worldwide, the company has a major foothold in the British economy.
 The Nissan factory in Sunderland produces more cars than any other brand in the UK.
-It manufactures the Juke, Leaf, Qashqai and X-Trail.
-Plus the Q30 and QX30 for Nissan's premium spin-off brand, Infiniti.
+It manufactures not only the Qashqai and Juke, but also the popular X-Trail 4x4 and Nissan's flagship electric car, the Leaf.

 To see how all the Nissan cars we've tested scored, head straight to our Nissan car reviews.